Darkonnas/JWP-PersonalLibrary/README.md

 2. Exporting the current library layout in various formats.
 3. Mechanism for lending a book to a friend as well as viewing the previous lends of the book.
 4. Reviewing a lent book by friends.

+Swagger is mounter on `/docs/swagger-ui` and can be used to test each and every endpoint.